RPiOVN/p2pvps-server/specifications/client-specification.md

 The sections below detail the specifications for each of these features:

-## Govener
+## Governor
-The primary purpose of the govener software is to manage the Docker container and communicate with the P2P VPS server.
+The primary purpose of the governor software is to manage the Docker container and communicate with the P2P VPS server.
 It plays the following roles:
 * It reads the deviceGUID.json file and registers the Client device with the P2P VPS server.
 * It builds the Docker container with information returned by the server after registration.
 * It launches the Docker container after being built.
 * It sents a heartbeat signal to the P2P VPS server every 10 minutes.
-The server responds with an experation date.
+The server responds with an expiration date.
-* When experation date is reached, the govener software stops the Docker container and wipes the flash drive.
+* When expirationdate is reached, the governorsoftware stops the Docker container and wipes the flash drive.
 It then reregisters itself with the P2P VPS marketplace.

 ## Docker Container